wgcban/SemiCD/README.md

 pip install -r requirements.txt
 ```

-### Datasets
+## Datasets
 We use two publicly available, widely-used CD datasets for our experiments, namely [LEVIR-CD](https://justchenhao.github.io/LEVIR/) and [WHU-CD](http://gpcv.whu.edu.cn/data/building_dataset.html).
 Note that LEVIR-CD and WHU-CD are building CD datasets.

 As we described in the paper, following previous works [ChangeFormer](https://github.com/wgcban/ChangeFormer) and [BIT-CD](https://github.com/justchenhao/BIT_CD) on supervised CD, we create non-overlapping patches of size 256x256 for the training.
-The dataset preparation code are written in MATLAB and can be found in ``dataset_preperation`` folder.
-These scripts will also generate supervised and unsupervised training scripts that we used to train the model under diffrent percentation of labeled data.
+The dataset preparation codes are written in MATLAB and can be found in ``dataset_preperation`` folder.
+These scripts will also generate the supervised and unsupervised training scripts that we used to train the model under diffrent percentage of labeled data.

-Instead, you can directely download the processed LEVIR-CD and WHU-CD through the following links.
-Please these datasets anywhere you want and change the patch to each dataset in the corresponding ``config`` file.
+**Instead, you can directely download the processed LEVIR-CD and WHU-CD through the following links.
+Save these datasets anywhere you want and change the ``data_dir`` to each dataset in the corresponding ``config`` file.**

-The processed LEVIR-CD dataset and supervised-unsupervised splits can be downloaded [here](https://www.dropbox.com/sh/qxp2t98qpesouiy/AAD1Xr7-XPajzvyQfzPA1LKAa?dl=0)
+The processed LEVIR-CD dataset, and supervised-unsupervised splits can be downloaded [here](https://www.dropbox.com/sh/qxp2t98qpesouiy/AAD1Xr7-XPajzvyQfzPA1LKAa?dl=0).

-The processed WHU-CD dataset and supervised-unsupervised splits can be downloaded [here](https://www.dropbox.com/sh/5qdnav1w7pmd74t/AABx_mLdj1MHj1SP2Djxgdf1a?dl=0)
+The processed WHU-CD dataset, and supervised-unsupervised splits can be downloaded [here](https://www.dropbox.com/sh/5qdnav1w7pmd74t/AABx_mLdj1MHj1SP2Djxgdf1a?dl=0).

-### Training
+## Training

 To train a model, first download te daaasets detailed above and proces  to crate different splits, then set `data_dir` to the dataset path in the config file in `configs/config.json` and set the rest of the parameters, like the number of GPUs, cope size, data augmentation ... etc ,you can also change if you wish, more details below.

-#### Training on LEVIR-CD dataset
+### Training on LEVIR-CD dataset
 Then simply run:
 ```bash
 python train.py --config configs/config_LEVIR.json